uvaai/ml1/30 week3/40 Chinese Room/content.md

 I think we can state with certainty that Searle would argue that Naive Bayes isn’t just naive, but actually has zero understanding.
-It is a weak AI, applied to solve a specific problem, which in the end just consists of manipulating formal symbols without any semantics to ascribe meaning to these symbols.
+It is a weak AI, applied to solve a specific problem, which, in the end, just consists of manipulating formal symbols without any semantics to ascribe meaning to these symbols.
 You could interpret these formal symbols to be the strings which represent the words and the integers which count their relative occurrence, or all the way